RasenRhino/rasenrhino.github.io/_drafts/symbolic_execution_taintanalysis.markdown

 CHECK - penetration testing
 CHECK is the scheme under which NCSC approved companies can conduct authorised penetration tests of public sector and CNI systems and networks.

+.
+Second, dynamic taint
+ analysis can miss the information flow from a source to a sink, which we call undertainting this is problematic